easy-designs/jquery.easy-placeholder.js/README.md

 jquery.easy-placeholder.js
 ==========================

-A simple jQuery polyfill for the HTML5 placeholder attribute
+A simple jQuery polyfill for the HTML5 placeholder attribute.
+Just use the attribute and we’ll do the rest.